fusonic/opengraph/README.md

 [![Build Status](https://travis-ci.org/fusonic/fusonic-opengraph.png)](https://travis-ci.org/fusonic/fusonic-opengraph)
 [![Total Downloads](https://poser.pugx.org/fusonic/opengraph/downloads.png)](https://packagist.org/packages/fusonic/opengraph)

-fusonic-opengraph is a simple library to read Open Graph data from the web.
-It also supports an optional fallback mode to provide basic meta data for pages that do not implement the Open Graph protocol.
+A simple library to read Open Graph data from the web and generate HTML code to publish your own Open Graph objects.
+A fallback mode enables you to read data from websites that do not implement the Open Graph protocol.

+Using this library you can easily retrieve stuff like meta data, video information from YouTube or Vimeo or image information from Flickr without using site-specific APIs since they all implement the Open Graph protocol.

 See [ogp.me](http://ogp.me) for information on the Open Graph protocol.